-The reason why this book is top of my list is because it helped transform a fragile relationship with one of my kids.
+The reason why this book is top of my list is that it helped transform a fragile relationship with one of my kids.
 Over the years this kid was becoming more and more angry to everyone in the home, most of all me.
 And I was angry at them.
 I felt at a total loss with them and feared we would never have warmth and respect in our relationship.

 This book encouraged me to listen, validate, empathize and offer guidance to this child on a daily basis.
 They started to trust me more.
-It also encouraged me spend more one-on-one time with them, so we started spending a couple hours together alone every other week.
+It also encouraged me spend more one-on-one time with them, so we started spending a couple of hours together alone every other week.
 They began enjoying my company more.
 What a difference it made.

-I had prayed that God would change my child’s heart, but reading this book allowed me change mine and when I did that, they had the space and security to change theirs too.
+I had prayed that God would change my child’s heart, but reading this book allowed me to change mine and when I did that, they had the space and security to change theirs too.